 The last thing we want is to find we’ve become anxious about going to bed.

-“With very little idea about how to control these symptoms, we can be left feeling weary and sometimes distressed .”
+“With a minimal idea about how to control these symptoms, we can be left feeling weary and sometimes distressed .”

 So let’s find what the ‘I can’t sleep’ is about

 By deciding to do something more constructive about this problem, you and I would be looking at the underlying issues causing your condition.